TaktycznyBocianDev/Adventurers_Project/README.md

 This is a system that guarantees great freedom, as it can be adapted to any world in which the game's action is to take place.
 Fantasy with dwarves?
 A dark RPG in an insane asylum?
 A world overrun by toaster-delphins?
 In each of them, the solutions proposed by the system will work.

 At the same time, their explanation is 4–5 minutes with a coffee break.
 There are three coefficients: Strength, Dexterity, Mind.
 If your character encounters any difficulty, to see if it has coped - roll two six-sided dice and add a coefficient.
 Is it more than 7?
 Congratulations.
 Less?
-Well, let's see how hard you flopped....
+Well, let's see how hard you fail....